 Riding The WaveSo this leads us to our next topic: Google Wave.
 Wave is a pretty good example of how to leverage the cloud as a platform.
 I won't waste my breath detailing all of the features, it's been reviewed ad nauseum by blog after blog, a quick search should turn up a ton of information about it.
 Something I will note about the service is that it's a truly digital form of communication, and a much needed change of pace from email, which essentially just emulates the age old process of sending a letter to someone.
 Where this service gets interesting is in some of the features that it employs which we don't traditionally associate with a web application, such as dragging and dropping files from your computer into the browser.
 It starts to blur the lines between what we would consider a desktop application, and a web application.
 And guess which browser is going to be the first to support such features?
 Google Chrome!

 Voice, like GMail but for your phone callsGoogle Voice is another example of an application running in the cloud, but it's not quite as groundbreaking in its feature set, it really is just like gmail except instead of saving your emails, it saves your phone calls and text messages.
 The interesting thing to note about this service that I haven't seen very widely discussed, is that it positions Google pretty well to become a cell service provider.
 There have been whispers of Google inserting audio ads before placing phone calls or listening to voice mails, but I think the patent filed by Google is being misinterpreted.
 The entire purpose of voice is to add convinience to your phonecalls, not take it away by adding ads.
 So then why is Google filing patents for voice ads?
 I'm pretty certain it's because they want to provide free, or largely discounted cell service and supplement the cost of doing so by interspersing ads throughout.

-These three services provide a picture of a new direction Google is headed.
+So what does all of this mean?These three services provide a picture of a new direction Google is headed.
 Their primary source of revenue is currently context specific advertising through their search and AdWords/AdSense products, but I think Google knows that they can't own the search market forever, and they are starting to diversify.
 We're starting to see a shift from Google's core focus being on search, and a broadening of their focus into service based advertising.
 YouTube, Google Maps, Docs, Voice and Wave might not exactly be cash cows right now, but something they all have in common is that they are positioned for (or already enjoying) immensely wide exposure, and they all run on the cloud.
 This means that each of these services provides a wide range of eager consumers for Google to push their advertisements to, and in virtually each case their services are provided for free.
 In the case of Google Voice, AT&T has already seen the writing on the wall, leaning on Apple to deny the official Google Voice application from their App Store.
 Google has always been an innovative company, but as they start to foray into new markets I think we'll see a lot of kicking and screaming from their competition.
 In any case, it's an exciting time to be a web developer, here at Digital Operative we are already involved in the developer program for Google Wave, and several of us are in the beta release of Google Voice.
 The web changes rapidly and taking a cue from Google, it's never too early to innovate.